python/cpython/Doc/library/http.client.rst

    The optional *blocksize* parameter sets the buffer size in bytes for sending a file-like message body.

-   Warning: the global default timeout value is set with no timeout, which may not be the desired value for this function.
+   The global default timeout value is set with no timeout, which may not be the desired value for this function.

    For example, the following calls all create instances that connect to the server